Channels-DVR-Goodies/DVR2Plex/README.md

 a default {title} as '(unknown)' in a config file, and it would be used if the file name parsing didn't find an episode title.

+DVR2Plex also looks for config files in the filesystem hierarchy above the source file.
+This is particularly useful for providing different templates and destinations for **TV** vs. **Movie** recordings, or handling a system running multiple DVR software (as I am).
+Obviously this check is made for each directory that DVR2Plex is asked to process files within, and so if found, these config files have 'the last say' in setting parameters, overriding everything else.

 You may also define your own parameters in the config file, and use them in the template.
 And if the output-building code can't find a parameter name that matches in its dictionaries, it will also look for an environment variable with that name (case-sensitive, in this case).
-So {HOME} will be replaced by the path to the user's home directory (i.e. the equivalent of '~')
+So {HOME} will be replaced by the path to the user's home directory (i.e. the equivalent of '~' in the shell)

-The assumption is that a config file would contain at least the {destination} and {template} parameters, since those are likely to be the consistent on a given machine.
+The assumption is that at least one of the config file would contain at least the {destination} and {template} parameters, since those are likely to be the consistent on a given machine.

 For example. `/etc/DVR2Plex.conf` might contain:
 ```
 destination = /home/video/TV
-template = "{source}" "{destination}/{destseries?@/}{seasonfolder?@/}{destseries?@ }{season?S@}{episode?E@:-}{title? @}{extension}"
+template = mkln "{source}" "{destination}/{destseries?@/}{seasonfolder?@/}{destseries?@ }{season?S@}{episode?E@:-}{title? @}{extension}"
 ```
 So assuming that the source file was `/home/Channels/TV/Person of Interest/Person of Interest S02E16 2013-02-21 Relevance 2018-12-30-0000.mpg`
-and a directory existed called `/home/video/TV/Person of Interest (2011)` then that template would output:
+and a directory existed called `/home/video/TV/Person of Interest (2011)` then that template would output (or execute):

- `"/home/video/TV/Person of Interest/Person of Interest S02E16 2013-02-21 Relevance 2018-12-30-0000.mpg" "/home/video/TV/Person of Interest (2011)/Season 02/Person of Interest (2011) S02E16 Relevence.mpg"`
+ `mkln "/home/video/TV/Person of Interest/Person of Interest S02E16 2013-02-21 Relevance 2018-12-30-0000.mpg" "/home/video/TV/Person of Interest (2011)/Season 02/Person of Interest (2011) S02E16 Relevence.mpg"`

- but perhaps more impressive is that a source file of `/home/paul/downloads/person.of.interest.2x16.relevence.mpg` would also create the same destination of `"/home/video/TV/Person of Interest (2011)/Season 02/Person of Interest (2011) S02E16 Relevence.mpg"`
+but perhaps more impressive is that a source file of `/home/paul/downloads/person.of.interest.2x16.relevence.mpg` would also create the same destination:

-**Caution:** It's a good practice to include something in the template that is guaranteed to make the generated name unique, so that it won't overwrite an existing file in the destination (portentially a lower quality version).
-Since Channel DVR recordings have an .mpg extension, you'll probably be OK, but better safe than sorry.
+  `"/home/video/TV/Person of Interest (2011)/Season 02/Person of Interest (2011) S02E16 Relevence.mpg"`

+**Caution** DVR2Plex will blindly execute whatever you tell it to execute.
+It is just manipulating strings, after all.
+It has no notion of the quality of the source file vs. an existing destination file, and will happily overwrite a high quality file with a lower quality one if that's what you tell it to do.

+Be aware of this when creating a template you expect DVR2Plex to execute directly.

 ### Conditional Expansions
 *But wait, what on earth does {episode?E@:-} mean?*